 Summer skiing with lift access at Mt.
 Hood

-If you’ve skied during the summer months, then you know that it usually involves warm weather, snow slogs and sun cupped snow.
-However, did you know that Timberline Ski Area offers lift access summer skiing?
-Timberline summer skiing is an anomaly for backcountry skiers and snowboarders with resort style skiing when it hasn’t snowed in months.
+If you’ve skied during the summer months, then you know that it usually involves warm weather, snow slogs, and sun cupped snow.
+However, did you know the Timberline Ski Area offers lift access summer skiing?
+Timberline summer skiing offers a reprieve for backcountry skiers and snowboarders with resort-style skiing when it hasn’t snowed in months.